-Equity and Fiscal Impacts of the LVC Mechanism
+4.1.4.
+Equity and Fiscal Impacts of LVC Mechanism

 The OUCAE was an innovative project that aligned public and private interests around local urban development.
-Although not fully successful in avoiding displacement of residents, OUCAE was novel in its approach to addressing informal housing issues by reserving a portion of expenditures as well as land plots for low-income housing (ZEIS).
-The management commission embodied inclusivity and participatory governance principles in its decision-making processes.
-The successful alignment (at least in principle) of public and private interests in the OUCAE project has inspired other LVC projects in Brazil.
+Though not fully successful in avoiding displacement of residents, OUCAE was novel in its approach to addressing informal housing issues by reserving a portion of expenditures as well as land plots for low-income housing (ZEIS).
+The Management Commission embodied inclusivity and participatory governance principles in its decision-making processes.
+The successful alignment (at least in principle) of public and private interests in the OUCAE project has inspired other land value capture projects in Brazil.
 In 2011, for instance, Rio de Janeiro implemented the OUC Porto Maravilha using the CEPAC financing mechanism, a project that was followed in 2011 by the OUC Linha Verde in Curitiba.

-The OUCAE failed, however, to achieve one of its main objectives: to improve conditions for those living in informal housing through LVC (São Paulo City Hall 2001).
+The OUCAE failed, however, to achieve one of its main objectives-to improve conditions for those living in informal housing through LVC (São Paulo City Hall 2001).
 Despite clear improvements to the project area, the distribution of benefits was not channeled in a balanced way across socioeconomic groups.
-Gentrification and high infrastructure and urban service provision costs for the city has plagued the area, and families remained displaced after completion of the project (Marilena Fajersztajn, interview).
+Gentrification and high infrastructure and urban service provision costs for the city have plagued the area and families remained displaced after completion of the project (Fajersztajn, interview, 2019).

 LVC alone does not guarantee equitable gains for a city.
-However, cities can take actions to improve equity outcomes around LVC projects by directing revenues gained directly to vulnerable communities, setting regulations that minimize gentrification (for examples, see Suzuki et al. 2015), and dedicating specific land for public investments to avoid cost provision pressures.
+However, cities can take actions to improve equity outcomes around LVC projects by directing revenues gained directly to vulnerable communities, setting regulations that minimize gentrification, and dedicating specific land for public investments to avoid cost provision pressures.